Why is dental care so important?

 How can LazyPaw help?

-We offer you a range of dental hygiene options to help your pet’s mouth stay as healthy as possible.
+We offer you a range of dental hygiene options at our Frisco Vet office to help your pet’s mouth stay as healthy as possible.
 We check the teeth and gums during every exam and we are happy to show you some home dental hygiene practices you can use.
 However with many pets, particularly older dogs and cats, gingivitis, periodontitis, and chipped or cracked teeth require immediate dental care to correct the problem.
 Bad teeth or serious damage to the gums typically may require an extraction, which we do in our office using the most advanced and pain free procedures possible.

 Are there any risks?